Snackels/WRO_Future-Engineer_Sunflower/README.md

   <image src = "https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/ea42d632-7cc2-4c4f-b491-2879ae6f25ec.png" width = "400">

 The camera serves the purpose of identifying color blocks (obstacles) and transmitting corresponding signals to the robot.
 For instance, upon detecting a red block, it instructs the robot to veer to the right.
-Conversely, when a green block is detected, it signals the robot to navigate towards the left.
+Conversely, when a green block is detected, it signals the robot to navigate towards the left, but if it doesn't detect any color it will go forward.
 <br><br>
 ### Our robot wiring diagram
-# **Part 2: Program explaination**
+# **Part 3: Program explaination**

 ### Main_program_no_obstacles
 ### Function_no_obstacles